03musab/musab-DEV-Hackathon/README.md

 ## 🤖 Core Agent Capabilities

-### 🧠 Meta LLaMA Agent – The Smart Thinker
+### ⚡ Cerebras-Powered Agent – The Core Engine

 **What it does:**
+Our platform is powered by the **Llama 3.3 70B model, optimized and served via the Cerebras Cloud**.
+This allows a single, powerful model to act as both a sophisticated "thinker" and a high-performance "worker."

-- **Reasoning**: Performs complex logical deductions and problem-solving
+- **High-Speed Reasoning & Planning**: Performs complex logical deductions, summarization, and step-by-step planning with minimal latency.
-- **Summarization**: Condenses large volumes of text into concise summaries
-- **General NLP Tasks**: Sentiment analysis, entity recognition, translation
-- **Learning & Adaptation**: Continuously refines performance through feedback

-**Best for:** Understanding, analyzing, and thinking through complex problems

-### ⚡ Cerebras Agent – The Fast Worker

-**What it does:**
-- **High-Speed Inference**: Executes computationally intensive tasks with minimal latency
+- **Advanced Code Generation**: The specialized `coding_agent` leverages the Cerebras-optimized model to write, debug, and execute high-quality code.
-- **Large Prompt Handling**: Optimized for lengthy and detailed inputs
+- **Large Context Handling**: Optimized for lengthy and detailed prompts, making it ideal for analyzing complex documents or conversation histories.
-- **Code Generation & Optimization**: Generates high-quality code and suggests improvements
-- **Parallel Processing**: Handles multiple demanding operations simultaneously

-**Best for:** Building, executing, and processing at scale

----

-**Together, they form a complete team:**
-- 🧠 One thinks and understands
-- ⚡ One builds and executes fast
+**Best for:** A unified, high-performance solution for both complex reasoning and rapid task execution.

 ## 🏗️ System Architecture